horprogs/Just-validate/README.md

 **This is documentation for JustValidate 2.
 If you are looking for the old version, you could find it [here](https://github.com/horprogs/Just-validate/tree/v1).**

 ---

-# JustValidate

-Modern, simple, lightweight (~5kb gzip) form validation library written in Typescript, with no dependencies (no JQuery!).
-Support a wide range of pre-defined rules (plus it's possible to define own custom rules), async validation, custom error messages and styles, localization.

 ## Why JustValidate?